YongoDavid/DEMO-DECEMBER-2025/README.md

 DEC 08
 New day, new week.
 focused work only, no jumpting from task to task, i will finish one then move to the next.
+Did more study on Next and gained more knowledge and understanding.

 DEC 09